-The Arnold Press is a variation of the overhead press, used by the Austrian Oak to recruit all three muscles of the deltoids.
-Not only does it allow you to go lighter, because of the increased time the muscles spend under tension, it also helps improve your posture.
-Moreover, it’s a dumbbell exercise and can be performed right at home.
+The Arnold Press is a variation of overhead presses, used by the Austrian Oak to recruit all three muscles of the deltoids.
+Not only does it allow you to use less weight, because of the increased time the muscles spend under tension, it also helps improve your posture.
+Moreover, it’s a dumbbell-only exercise with fantastic results and can be performed right in your backyard gym.

-- Start with a dumbbell in each hand.
+- Start with a dumbbell in each hand (of course, as long as it isn’t one of those freaking heavy millennium dumbbells).
 Keep your arms bent, just like at the top position of a bicep curl.

 - Your palms should be facing you.
 This is your starting position.

 - Instead of pushing straight up, as is the case with traditional shoulder presses, spread out the arms outwards as you push up and twist your hands as the weight clears your ears.

 - The palms will now face outwards and extend the weights right until the biceps are aligned by your ears.
 That’s one rep.

 - Repeat for the desired number of reps.

 The Arnold Press Exercise